westfieldlabs/pub_sub/README.md

 There are two custom exceptions which may be raised during processing:

-* `PubSub::ServiceUnknown` will be raised when a message arrives but the origin service is not configured in the initializer block (via `config.subscribe_to`)
 * `PubSub::MessageTypeUnknown` will be raised if a message arrives from a configured service, but is *not* in the list of acceptable messages.

 ### Developing with pub_sub